didx-xyz/aries-cloudapi-python/docs/intro.md

 ### Quickstart

-Assuming you have all neccessary requirements installed you can start up the entire project using either GNU Make:
+Assuming you have all necessary requirements installed you can start up the entire project using either GNU Make:

 ```bash
 make start